aws-samples/siem-on-amazon-opensearch-service/docs/configure_siem.md

 1. After the loading succeeds, delete the S3 object list(s) you created as well as the log files generated

-## Loading data from Dead SQS Dead Letter Queur
+## Loading data from SQS Dead Letter Queue

 Ingest messages from SQS's dead-letter queue for SIEM (aes-siem-dlq).
 (The substance is the log on the S3 bucket).
 We have two methods, one by reredriving the DLQ and another by processing on the EC2 instance.